 Created in 2011, Nevada's State Public Charter School Authority (SPCSA) is a governmental agency of the State of Nevada and a statewide charter school sponsor.
 The SPCSA authorizes public charter schools across the state and is responsible for the oversight and monitoring of those schools to ensure positive academic outcomes for students and strong stewardship of public dollars.
 Data published by the Nevada Department of Education (NDE) demonstrates that, on average, SPCSA-sponsored schools academically outperform public schools statewide.
 Recent statewide assessment results published by the NDE show that across almost every student group, students attending SPCSA-sponsored public charter schools outperformed their state peers who attend local school district public schools.
-Over the last three years, the SPCSA has seen significant progress in serving a population that is representative of public school students across the State.
-This is evidenced by a 28% increase in the population of students who qualify for Free or Reduced-Price Lunch over four years and an 80% increase in the number of charter campuses designated as Title I over the last four years.
-However, despite the year-over-year growth in the population of students who qualify for Free or Reduced-Price Lunch, students who are English Learners, and students who receive Special Education services, compared to public schools statewide, the SPCSA continues to serve a lower percentage of students who qualify for Free or Reduced-Price Lunch, students who are English Learners and students who receive Special Education services.
+Over the last five years, the SPCSA has seen significant progress in serving a population that is representative of public school students across the State.
+This is evidenced by a 28% increase in the population of students who qualify for Free or Reduced-Price Lunch over five years and an 80% increase in the number of charter campuses designated as Title I in that same time period.
+SPCSA sponsored schools serve students with disabilities at a rate of 10.4%, just a 3.2 percentage point difference compared to public schools statewide.
+English Language Learners make up 10% of SPCSA students, just a 3.8 percentage point difference compared to public schools statewide.
+Despite the year over year growth in students who qualify for Free or Reduced-Price Lunch (FRL), the SPCSA continues to serve a lower percentage of students than the statewide average.